arangodb/docs-hugo/site/content/3.10/develop/http-api/graphs/named-graphs.md

       description: |
         Creates a new edge in the specified collection.
         Within the body the edge has to contain a `_from` and `_to` value referencing to valid vertices in the graph.
-        Furthermore the edge has to be valid in the definition of the used edge collection.
+        Furthermore, the edge has to be valid according to the edge definitions.
       parameters:
         - name: graph
           in: path